 Sysmon event collection

-In order to monitor the logs from Sysmon, it is necessary to configure the agent to keep track of the desired processes.
+We need to configure the agent to keep track of the processes to monitor the logs from Sysmon.
 Our purpose in this post is to monitor the inter-process access, the process creation and the remote thread creation of Mimikatz.
-This experimental threat is a command line tool that permits the execution of different operations which may appear suspicious to Sysmon, and therefore, they will be registered in the Sysmon section in the Windows event log.
+This experimental threat is a command-line tool that allows the execution of different operations which may appear suspicious to Sysmon, and therefore, they will be registered in the Sysmon section in the Windows event log.
 These are the installation and configuration steps:

 - Create an XML configuration file named sysconfig.xml with the information below.
 Then, move it to the folder where the Sysmon binaries are contained.